code-423n4/2023-10-zksync/docs/Smart contract Section/L1 smart contracts.md

 L1 -> L2 communication is implemented as requesting an L2 transaction on L1 and executing it on L2.
 This means a user can call the function on the L1 contract to save the data about the transaction in some queue.
-Later on, a validator can process it on L2 and mark them as processed on the L1 priority queue.
+Later on, a validator can process it on L2 and mark it as processed on the L1 priority queue.
 Currently, it is used for sending information from L1 to L2 or implementing multi-layer protocols.

 _NOTE_: While user requests the transaction from L1, the initiated transaction on L2 will have such a `msg.sender`: